 5G vs 4G: Why is 5G better?

 5G is the latest generation in mobile communications technology.
 5G promises to provide increased speed, faster streaming and less buffering in comparison to 4G.
 With 5G around the corner, many businesses still haven’t yet grasped the opportunities that 5G can offer.
-5G promises significant advantages over 4G.
-To understand the opportunities offered by 5G, it is essential to understand how 5G compares versus 4G, and what benefits these differences bring for business.
+5G promises significant advantages vs 4G.
+To understand the opportunities offered by 5G, it is essential to understand how 5G compares to 4G, and what benefits these differences bring for business.

 From 4G to 5G: A revolutionary evolution?